 Use 'Show version' to find out exact version information for your TomTom system.
 Select 'Copyright' to read the appropriate copyright listing.

-To get the most from your TomTom ONE, you'll probably want to link it to your PC or Mac to back up (and restore) the contents of your memory card (SD card) including your Favorite locations and preferences, to load new maps and to install new navigation voices.
+To get the most from your TomTom ONE, you'll probably want to link it to your PC or Mac to back up (and restore) the contents of your memory card (SD card) including your Favourite locations and preferences, to load new maps and to install new navigation voices.

 Locate the USB data cable and plug the smaller end into the back of your TomTom ONE.
 Plug the larger USB connector into a spare port on your Windows PC or Mac.

-Note: While your TomTom ONE is connected to your computer (it will be recognized as a 'Mass storage device'), you won't be able to use it to look up routes.
+Note: While your TomTom ONE is connected to your computer (it will be recognised as a 'Mass storage device'), you won't be able to use it to look up routes.
 Normal operation is restored as soon as you disconnect from the computer.